How to Write a Resume for Twilio

 Do I need experience with Twilio's products to get hired?

-No, direct Twilio product experience is not required for most roles.
-However, demonstrating familiarity with API platforms, cloud communications, or developer tools is a strong advantage.
-If you've built integrations using Twilio, SendGrid, or Segment, definitely mention it — it shows genuine interest and relevant domain knowledge.
+No, direct Twilio product experience isn't required for most roles.
+But familiarity with API platforms, cloud communications, or developer tools is a strong advantage.
+If you've built integrations with Twilio, SendGrid, or Segment, mention it - it shows genuine interest and relevant domain knowledge.

 How important is the 'Write It Down' principle for my resume?

 Very important.
-Twilio takes documentation seriously as a cultural practice, not just a checkbox.
-On your resume, highlight instances where you authored technical design documents, created runbooks, or improved team knowledge sharing.
+Twilio takes documentation seriously as a cultural practice, not a checkbox.
+Highlight where you authored technical design documents, created runbooks, or improved knowledge sharing.
 This signals you'll thrive in Twilio's documentation-driven culture.

 What technical skills are most valued at Twilio?

-Twilio values strong fundamentals in distributed systems, API design, and cloud infrastructure.
+Strong fundamentals in distributed systems, API design, and cloud infrastructure.
 Experience with real-time communication protocols (WebSocket, SIP, WebRTC), event-driven architectures, and observability tooling is particularly relevant.
-For data roles, experience with customer data platforms and real-time data pipelines stands out.
+For data roles, customer data platforms and real-time data pipelines stand out.

 How should I format my resume for Twilio's ATS?